lawrennd/old_talks/_simulation/includes/simulation-system.md

 \notes{An example of a complex decision-making system might be a climate model, in such a system there are separate models for the atmosphere, the ocean and the land.

-The components of any of these system include flowing of currents, chemical interactions in the upper atmosphere, evaporation of water etc.}
+The components of these systems include flowing of currents, chemical interactions in the upper atmosphere, evaporation of water etc..}

 \figure{\includejpg{\diagramsDir/simulation/carbon_cycle}{60%}}{Representation of the Carbon Cycle from the US National Oceanic and Atmospheric Administration.
 While everything is interconnected in the system, we can decompose into separate models for atmosphere, ocean, land.}{carbon-cycle-noaa}